veronicatesei/hcl-universal-orchestrator-chart/README.md

 For more information about email notifications and notification templates, see [Human tasks](https://help.hcl-software.com/UnO/v2.1.2/Focused_Scenarios/Task/c_human_task.html).

+**AI Agents**

+You can create an AI agent using three different agent types: External MCP, Basic, and Agentic AI Builder.
+For more information, see [Managing agent types in the AI Agent] (https://help.hcl-software.com/UnO/v2.1.2/Orchestrating/to_manage_agent_types.html).

 **UnoAIPilot**

 You can enable UnoAIPilot by configuring the **values.yaml** file as follows: